MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-iot.md

 title: Overview of Windows 10 IoT ms.date: 01/30/2018
 ms.topic: article
-description: Learn about what Windows 10 IoT is and what you can do with it.
+description: See an overview of Windows 10 IoT and what you can do with it.
+Review differences between Windows 10 IoT Core, Windows 10 IoT Enterprise, and Windows 10 Desktop.
 keywords: Windows 10 IoT Enterprise, Windows 10 IoT Core, headless, speech, features, binary edition, editions
 ---